Thai English-language daily The Nation to end print edition

-BANGKOK — The Nation, one of Thailand’s two English-language dailies, has announced it will stop publishing its print edition by the end of June but will continue with an online version.
+BANGKOK — The Nation, one of Thailand’s two English-language dailies, announced Thursday it will stop publishing its print edition by the end of June but will continue with an online version.

 The Nation was founded in 1971 largely as a progressive alternative to the English-language market-leading Bangkok Post, which was seen as too conservative as pro-democracy activists were struggling against a military dictatorship.